Gymnocalycium mihanovichii

 Gymnocalycium mihanovichii is a species of cactus from South America.

-The most popular cultivars are varied mutants which completely lack chlorophyll, exposing the red, orange, or yellow pigmentation.
-These mutant strains are often grafted onto the hylocereus cactus, and the combined plant is called a "Moon Cactus".
-Moon cacti are commonly grown as houseplants and are also known as Ruby Ball, Red Cap, Red Hibotan, or Hibotan cacti.
+The most popular cultivars are varied mutants which completely lack chlorophyll, exposing the pink, red, orange, or yellow pigmentation; coming from the betalains in the plant becoming exposed.

+These mutants, which normally would be unable to survive for even a few days, are often grafted onto a Hylocereus cactus, and the combined plant is called a "moon cactus".
+Hylocereus is practically an arbitrary choice, as its only purpose in the graft is to provide nutrients for the mutated plant above it.
+Trichocereus or Cereus can also be used.